Two modern shopping malls for Georgetown-TC King

-Again, King reminded vendors of the following:- Only sell in areas identified by the Council for vending, do not sell in or around the Stabroek Market square, have a proper garbage bin to throw away your garbage in the right way, keep the area where you are selling clean and tidy at all times, bring out small amounts of goods every day, Keep passage-ways to businesses and other public and private places free from boxes, barrels, carts or any other things, do not sell in front of commercial banks, do not store or display your produce and goods on the ground or on roadways, store and display your produce and goods on clean materials three feet (3ft) above ground, use clean water to sprinkle fruits, greens and vegetables offer for sale to the public, do not encroach on public road ways, encourage the person selling next to you to obey the laws and regulations of the city, report to the nearest constabulary outpost persons or known character acting in a suspicious manner in the area where you are selling, remember clean and healthy surroundings would encourage more people to buy from you and your business will grow and most importantly please cooperate with our City Constables and Revenue Collectors who will be visiting and working with all vendors to assist them to do the right thing.
+Again, King reminded vendors of the following:- Only sell in areas identified by the Council for vending, do not sell in or around the Stabroek Market square; have a proper garbage bin to throw away your garbage in the right manner; keep the area where you are selling clean and tidy at all times; bring out small amounts of goods every day; Keep passage-ways to businesses and other public and private places free from boxes, barrels, carts or any other things; do not sell in front of commercial banks; do not store or display your produce and goods on the ground or on roadways; store and display your produce and goods on clean materials three feet (3ft) above ground; use clean water to sprinkle fruits, greens and vegetables offer for sale to the public; do not encroach on public road ways; encourage the person selling next to you to obey the laws and regulations of the city; report to the nearest constabulary outpost persons or known character acting in a suspicious manner in the area where you are selling; remember clean and healthy surroundings would encourage more people to buy from you and your business will grow and most importantly please cooperate with our City Constables and Revenue Collectors, who will be visiting and working with all vendors to assist them to do the right thing.

 Registration of Street vendors will begin on January 20, 2017, at City Hall.
 Vendors must walk with their Identification Card and Tax Identification Number (TIN).
 Registration fee is $3000.00.
 This must be paid at the City Treasurer’s Department.
 This process is important to improve sanitation, safer roadways, pavements and other reserves in the Central Business District, improve food and hygiene practices and reduce opportunities for criminal activities.